-There is not much we can do as far as prevention, except taking time away from playing in order to assess our own embouchure, being hyper aware of our body, documenting any changes within coming months, knowing signs/symptoms of common setbacks, and taking care of our health as best can, and foremost seeking out professional medical help if things do not improve.
+There is not much we can do as far as prevention, except taking time away from playing in order to assess our own embouchure; being hyper aware of our body, documenting any changes within coming months in a journal, knowing signs/symptoms of common setbacks, and taking care of our health as best can, and foremost seeking out professional medical help if things do not improve.
 Please do not underestimate the importance of taking time off from playing to assess your situation more in-depth!

 For those who have been diagnosed with embouchure dystonia: I can only share what strategies have helped me and you can take or leave whatever works.
 I do not charge anything ever.

 However, if you also just need someone to simply talk to or relate with, and not necessarily looking for advice, feel free to reach out as well....just let me know.
 I always enjoy connecting with other musician's who are coping with this disorder.

 There are too many non-dystonic musicians out there that are trying to help musicians with dystonia by fixing what they "perceive" as mechanical issues, faulty technique, or breathing technique....which most experienced teachers/musicians can provide.
 Yet this can be risky by possibly further developing a secondary injury such as a muscle tear or actual overuse.

 Focal dystonia is not about fixing bad technique, faulty mechanics, or any of the above....it is about rebuilding neuropathways and sensory.
 Although some fundamentals are involved, to be honest, only trained neurologists and musicians with dystonia (who help others rehabilitate) would understand how to properly apply them and are better at helping navigate this complex disorder.